William Bulfin: History

 On the pampas, his preference was for the company of the gauchos and the Irish.
-Observing his countrymen and the hard-riding Spanish-Indian cowboys he began to write homely sketches and stories about their lives for The Southern Cross, a weekly paper in Buenos Aires owned and edited by Michael Dineen from Cork.
+Observing his countrymen and the hard-riding Spanish-Indian cowboys he began to write homely sketches and stories about their lives for The Southern Cross, a weekly paper in Buenos Aires owned and edited by Michael Dineen from County Cork.

 Years later, he wrote in The Southern Cross about the vanishing gaucho in a way that showed how closely he had observed and how he had been attracted by the vivid pattern of life on the Argentinian grasslands.
 "He had his ranch and his horses and his work at trooping or marking or herding sheep, and he drank his anis or cana, and took his mate under his own fig tree, and gambled with bone or cards or on horse-racing at the pulperías of all the camps from the Arroyo Luna to the Medano Blanco, and along the frontier from Gainza to Melincué."

 In 1902, after relocating to Buenos Aires, he wrote: It was a train brought me back to Buenos Aires from the camp.
 I mean it was the train which gave me the call ...
 [I]t happened that I had not seen a train for four years ...
 I went to a certain railway station one afternoon to send a telegram to Buenos Aires, and while I was there the train came in.
 I do not know whether it was the engine, or a look at the passengers, or the roar and rattle of the wheels, or all of these things together, that set the wheels of memory revolving.
 The city life of student days came back, the city began to call.
 As I galloped home it struck me that the camp was not meant for me, after all.
 It was telling me to clear out.
 ‘You are not good enough for me’, it seemed to be saying.
 ‘Go away, go back to your cities, and fair weather after you; don’t be afraid that I’II miss you or a thousand like you.’
 And what the city said was this: 'Come back.
 For four and twenty years at home and abroad you have been keeping away from me.
 But it’s no use.
 You cannot help yourself.
 You were born in the open country ... but you are mine.
 You must come.
 I am the hag that men call the spirit of city life — ugly, selfish, corrupt, insincere, but I call you and you must come.